Check back soon for more forthcoming events

 United Benefice Services

-Please note that all united benefice services in 2017 on the 5th Sunday will now be at 10 a.m. in all churches.
+Please note that all united benefice services on the 5th Sunday are at 10 a.m. in all churches.